Charlietzu/vuttr-charlietzu/README.md

 Basically a CRUD application that we can filter by the items requested for the API. <br />

 ### WARNING
-This project is not yet finished, i haven't yet applied any clean code technique, nor isolated components, i will make some major changes to its structure when the Redux implementation starts, so...don't be scared!
-Any doubt?
-Please, open a issue or contact me via e-mail.
+This project is not yet finished, i haven't yet applied all the styles and i still want to clean more of the code.
+But you can already use it!

 ## How to use